 Capital One® Savor® Cash Rewards Credit Card

 The Capital One Savor Cash Rewards Credit Card is an ideal card for foodies.
-If you’re frequently dining out — whether it be at high-end restaurants, diners or the latest fast-casual joint — this card deserves serious consideration.
 It offers unlimited 4% back on dining and entertainment, 2% at grocery stores and 1% on everything else.
+Those rewards will more than cover the annual fee, which is waived for the first year.
+So if you get the card now, you won’t have to worry about an annual fee until the end of 2019.
 Capital One is also offering a one-time $500 cash bonus after you spend $3,000 within the first 3 months of opening the card, which really supercharges the returns for this card.
-The card’s $95 annual fee is waived for the first year and, for a lot of people, the cash back returns will more than make up for the annual expense.

 - 4% on dining and entertainment, 2% at the grocery store, 1% back on all other purchases.